ivanursul/ivanursul/articles/java/lists.md

 A LinkedList is a linear data structure where elements are linked by using pointers.
 That means that the elements are not stored at contiguous memory locations.
 A LinkedList consists of nodes where each node contains a data field and a reference to the next node in the list.

 In other words, the LinkedList is nothing but a series of elements, where each has 2 fields.
-In one is the value of the element (what would be in that place in the ordinary sequence), and in the second is pointer to the next element of the string.
+In one is the value of the element (what would be in that place in the ordinary sequence), and in the second is a pointer to the next element of the string.
 The last element shows NULL.

 The differences between ArrayList and LinkedList are:
 * ArrayList internally uses a dynamic array to store the elements and LinkedList uses a doubly linked list